DNSCond/Datetime-local/Readme.md

 - `getHours(): number`, `getMinutes(): number`, `getSeconds(): number`, `getMilliseconds(): number`: Return the respective time components.
 - `valueOf(): number`, `getTime(): number`: Return the number of milliseconds since the Unix epoch.
-- `toString(): string`: Returns a string representation of the date. note that `Datetime_global`'s implementation will throw an error everytime, that is because i havent decided on the format

 Each `get`\* method has a corresponding `getUTC`\* method, which behaves similarly but returns UTC-based values.

+### methods exclusive to `Datetime_global`

+- `toString(): string`: Returns a string representation of the date. looks like "Tue Jun 25 2024 16:30:00 UTC+0200 (Europe/Amsterdam)"

+this documentation is incomplete

 ### Differences Between `Datetime_local` and `Datetime_global`

 - in `Datetime_local`, methods like `getYear` and `getFullYear` call their `Date` counterparts.
 - in `Datetime_global`, these methods return values based on the specified timezone.

+this documentation is incomplete

 ### static methods exclusive to `Datetime_local`